25 Questions to Ask About Student Housing: How to Choose the Best Student House

 It’s important to take note of what appliances are included in the property you’re looking to rent.
-Many flats and houses will be fitted to include the basics such as a washing machine and oven, but you’ll want to take a look around nonetheless.
+Many flats and houses will be fitted with the basics such as a washing machine and oven, but you’ll want to take a look around nonetheless.

 Consider whether appliances such as a dishwasher are important to you.
 If they are, are they included?
 If not, would you be prepared to split the cost and would there be room to fit one in?

-It’s also worth noting how many power points are in the rooms and checking where these are located, particularly if you’ll be needing to use lots of appliances at once in your bedroom, for example.
+It’s also worth noting how many power points are in the rooms and checking where these are located, particularly if you’ll be needing to use lots of appliances at once.